jaw071/SGD213_Task2_RazzMaTazz/Proposal/project_justification.md

 Work will be completed to fit the provided Statement of Works, any work outside of this arrangement will be billed at our hourly rate, or quoted separately.

 ## Signatures
-[//]: # (If dealing in person, agreements should be signed so that additional work can be billed)

 | Client Name | Date | Signature |
 | --- | --- | --- |
 | Llhiza Eamont | __-__-2024 | ________ |